Why Company Culture Is Important For Any Organisation

 Having a company culture that creates a safe environment for people to be open to talk, and also encouraged to talk, not only lowers statistics but help employees deal with issues at work with the confidence of having a culture which prioritises support for those who require it.

-Studies by the Mental Health Organisation also suggest that better support in the workplace saves UK companies over £8 Billion a year, and by creating a company culture around wellbeing, and supporting the people who work for it, this naturally becomes a standard procedure.
+Studies by the Mental Health Foundation also suggest that better support in the workplace saves UK companies over £8 Billion a year, and by creating a company culture around wellbeing, and supporting the people who work for it, this naturally becomes a standard procedure.

 Businesses who apply positive company cultures tend to have higher rates of satisfied employees due to their ability to enjoy their work and find a further purpose for employment rather than solely finances.